 While the sea temperature is still a chilly 59°F (15°C), the beautiful weather is perfect for hitting the beach.
 Take a picnic and spend some time on one of the many beautiful beaches along the coast.

 With plenty of sunshine, March is also ideal for sightseeing without sweltering in the intense heat of summer and jostling with crowds of tourists.
-It’s a great time of year for meaning along the Pacific Highway to tackle some of the best LA day trips.
+It’s a great time of year for meandering along the Pacific Highway to tackle some of the best LA day trips.

 April